 Few places in the North Carolina mountains have the variety of leaf-viewing options that Banner Elk offers.
-Nestled at 3,701 feet above sea level, Banner Elk normally reaches peak color around the third weekend of October.
-Typically, leaves begin to change in late September or early October, followed by a vivid progression for roughly three to four weeks.
+Nestled at 3,701 feet above sea level, Banner Elk normally reaches peak color around the third or fourth weekend of October.
+Leaves typically begin changing in late September or early October, followed by a vivid progression that now often stretches into early November.

 Banner Elk is surrounded by scenic peaks and native hardwoods, with many vantage points to view autumn’s splendor.
 One of the best vantage points is the famous Mile-High Swinging Bridge atop Grandfather Mountain.
 People from all over the East Coast visit in fall to take in the panoramic view from Grandfather.

 There are many different ways to view fall color in Banner Elk.
 Some prefer to take in the splendor from kayaks and canoes on Wildcat Lake, while others take to the hiking trails in and around the town limits.
 The Profile Trail at Grandfather Mountain State Park offers great views and has its trail head on the outskirts of Banner Elk.
 Another popular place is the high-altitude Emerald Outback trail park.